arnavparekar/TravelShield-Web/README.md

 - [About Us](#about-us)

 ## Project Overview
-**Justice.AI** is an AI-driven legal aid platform that simplifies complex legal processes through intelligent analysis and automation.
+**TravelShield** is an AI-driven legal aid platform that simplifies complex legal processes through intelligent analysis and automation.
 Powered by IBM Watsonx AI, Justice.AI provides individuals and legal professionals with tools to analyze cases, predict arguments, and access legal resources more efficiently.
 The platform is designed to improve accessibility to legal services while offering accurate insights and document summarization.

 Key goals:
 - Provide case analysis and legal resource search through AI.